decaporg/decap-cms/website/site/content/docs/add-to-your-site.md

 ### Editorial Workflow

 By default, saving a post in the CMS interface will push a commit directly to the publication branch specified in `backend`.
 However, you also have the option to enable the [Editorial Workflow](https://www.netlifycms.org/docs/configuration-options/#publish-mode), which adds an interface for drafting, reviewing, and approving posts.
-To do this, add the following line to your `config.yml`:
+To do this, add the following line to your Netlify CMS `config.yml`:

 ```yaml
 # This line should *not* be indented